Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: EXPERIMENTAL EVALUATION

-\textit{CNN-based controller.} Similar to Scenario 1, we ran simulations for each of the 14 weather presets with other cars or pedestrians positioned at a random distance ahead of the ego car.
+\textit{CNN-based controller.} Similar to Scenario 1, we trained a variety of controllers over different datasets.
+To collect data, we ran simulations for each of the 14 weather presets with other cars or pedestrians positioned at a random distance ahead of the ego car.
 The training images were also taken from simulations.
 Each image was associated with the CTE value and the current speed.
 We collected $\sim$90K data instances to train each controller.

 \textit{Specification.} We focus on the ability to perform lane keeping and avoid collisions.
 The safety specification used is thus one that requires at no time for the car to crash or to leave its lane for more than 30 simulation steps.